LucasJK/Character-Sheet/README.md

 # Character-Sheet

-- status bar including incumbered, unconscious, obscured, level of cover, paralyzed, prone etc. --choose location
+- status bar including incumbered, unconscious, obscured, level of cover, paralyzed, prone etc. --done

-- detect class to add rage to status list

 - add sub-statuses for invisibility (lightly/heavily obscured)
 - add sub-statuses for cover (half/three quarters/full)
 - add sub-statuses for exaustion (1-6 levels)
 - add modal for changing which statuses you are affected by

+- detect class to add rage to status list

 - hit dice

-- option to add highlight/highlight colour to specific items/attacks
+- features (tracked features, idea for bar in-line with the feature name in the feature list)
+- feats
+- traits
+- proficiencies

+- keeps track of spell slots (similar bar location idea to tracked features)

 - die roller with log
     - auto sum